 Mussillon is one of the valley’s original hamlets.
 Situated at the entrance to the resort, this area is made up of individual chalets, both old and new.
 This is an attractive area and intimate in feel.
-The town centre can be reached on foot in 5-10 minutes, or you can use the free bus service to reach the slopes.
+The town centre can be reached on foot in five to ten minutes, or you can use the free bus service to reach the slopes.

-Méribel centre / La Chaudanne This is the lively heart of the resort with plenty of shops, restaurants, bars and the Tourist Office.
-At the foot of the town centre is La Chaudanne, the main ski lift area, with ski school meeting points, children’s Saturnin nursery (18 months to 3 years) and Les Piou-Piou ski kindergarten (3 to 5 years).
+Méribel centre / La Chaudanne This is the lively heart of the resort with plenty of shops, restaurants, bars and the tourist office.
+At the foot of the town centre is La Chaudanne, the main ski lift area, with ski school meeting points, children’s Saturnin nursery (18 months to three years) and Les Piou-Piou ski kindergarten (three to five years).
 It is also home to the Olympic Centre with its ice-rink, pool, spa and gym, climbing wall, bowling alley and nightclub.
 Accommodation ranges from private apartments to hotels and serviced apartments buildings.
 If you want to enjoy the best of Méribel’s nightlife, this is the best place to be based.

 Le Plan du Moulin is just a short walk up from the town centre.
 Accommodation is mostly in apartment buildings.